apify/apify-docs/sources/academy/tutorials/python/process_data_using_python.md

 ### Processing the data

 Now, we need to load the data from the dataset to a Pandas dataframe.
-Pandas supports reading data from a CSV file stream, so we just create a stream with the dataset items in the right format and supply it to `pandas.read_csv()`.
+Pandas supports reading data from a CSV file stream, so we create a stream with the dataset items in the right format and supply it to `pandas.read_csv()`.

 ```python
 # Load the dataset items into a pandas dataframe